 With so many choices, you don?t have to worry about sacrificing taste when substituting gluten in your recipes.
 As you can see, many of these flours can be used for multiple purposes, mixed or exchanged, depending on the texture you’re looking for.

 Share your favorite gluten-free baking recipes and ideas on our Facebook and Twitter pages.
-Also, be sure to stop by and check out our new showroom of delectable cake decorations and other offerings.
+Also, be sure to stop by and check out our new showroom of cake decorating supplies Miami Florida and other offerings.